kaitlincart/tech-writing-exercises/README.md

 The goal of these exercises are to practice writing specific tasks and task steps.
 A well defined task and steps are key to creating a focused, well thought out tutorial.

-You will create three unique, specific tasks and then create the task steps for one of them.
+First, you will create the task steps for a predefined task.
+Then, you will create three unique, specific tasks and then create the task steps for one of them.

 ## Exercise 2: Write clearly